 Consisting of photographs taken in the neighborhood around Spring Street Park, this exhibition features the work of students from Chelsea Career & Technical Education High School.
 Magic Box Productions teaching artist Jon Appel and visiting artist Martin Crook worked closely with the senior students as a photography, documentary team on this project.
 Magic Box Productions addresses the growing need for exemplary media arts education in New York City’s public K-12 schools, particularly those serving disadvantaged students with limited access to art and technology.
 The images capture the unique aspects of history, commerce, architecture and other features of the Hudson Square neighborhood.

 Through her colorfully crocheted, intensively worked, and oversized flowers, Naomi Lawrence believes that small artistic gestures can lead people into a new imagination about their home environment.
 She uses ubiquitous chain-link fences to frame color and texture in surprising ways, creating interaction between fiber, color, fence, sidewalk, and passing pedestrians and validating under-recognized and unappreciated corners of neighborhoods.
-At Anibal Aviles Playground, she created a giant magnolia–a seasonal Parks flower–which was installed in June, with a hibiscus tree to be installed in September, following a series of community workshops to make the leaves.
+At Anibal Aviles Playground, she created a giant magnolia–a seasonal Parks flower–which was installed in June.
+A crocheted hibiscus tree to be installed on the fence of J.H.S.
+054 Booker T. Washington across the street in September, following a series of community workshops to make the leaves.

 Constellation is an architectural sculpture, performance, and panel series that activates the underused plaza in Seward Park as a transformative community public space.
 The site-specific sculptural pavilion is composed of interlocked wooden modules that will be re-arranged and transformed seasonally in three different configurations over the course of the exhibition.